Common French greetings to learn and mistakes to avoid

 A Fundamental Vocabulary

-Besides this article, I prepared a video on the topic of French greetings.
+Besides this article, I prepared a video about French greetings.

 Learn French Greetings